monktastic/blog/pages/metaphysics/quantum-woo.md

 decoherence, the cat has a well-defined fate, even if we don't know what it is."
 But that is *not* what the theory predicts.
-It says that the cat does *not* have a well-defined fate, because we can *in principle* still do an interference experiment and demonstrate it, *even if it's really really hard*.
+It says that the cat does *not* have a well-defined fate, because we can *in principle* still do an interference experiment and demonstrate it, *even if that's really really hard*.
 And this ought to be true even if your friend has already seen the result (but crucially, *you* have not encountered the ever-expanding system).